isaaxh/capitalizer/README.md

 I can improve this project by doing following:

-- I can chain built-in js string functions to make the code concise and I can avoid using temporary variables.
+- I can chain built-in js string methods to make the code concise and I can avoid using temporary variables.
 - I can use .trim() on any string to trim out white spaces from the start and end of the string.
 - I can use substring(i) to get string excluding a char which can be specified by i in this example.